-Rating scales for Speaking
+Rating scales for speaking

-Mark Grammar Vocabulary Interactive Ability Discourse Management Pronunciation B1 - 5 Structures mostly Consistently Sustained interaction in Consistently makes Use of stress and accurate for the demonstrates both initiating and extensive, coherent and intonation puts very little level with only appropriate and responding which relevant contributions to strain on the listener and occasional minor extensive range of facilitates fluent the achievement of the individual sounds are slips. lexis for this level. communication.
+Mark B1 Grammar Vocabulary Interactive Ability Discourse Management Pronunciation 5 Structures mostly Consistently Sustained interaction in Consistently makes Use of stress and accurate for the demonstrates both initiating and extensive, coherent and intonation puts very little level with only appropriate and responding which relevant contributions to strain on the listener and occasional minor extensive range of facilitates fluent the achievement of the individual sounds are slips. lexis for this level. communication.
 Very task. articulated clearly. sensitive to turn taking.
-Utterances are consistent understandable.
+Utterances are consistent Sensitive to turn taking. understandable.
 4.5 More features of ban 4 Generally Evidence of an Meaningful Contributions are Stress and intonation structurally extensive and communication is largely generally relevant, patterns may cause accurate for the appropriate range achieved through coherent and of an occasional strain on level but some non- of lexis with initiating and responding appropriate length. listener.
-Individual sound impeding errors occasional lapses. effectively.
-Hesitation is are generally articulated present. minimal and the norms of clearly. turn-taking are generally applied.
-3.5 More features of ban r 3 Reasonable level of Lexis is mostly Sufficient and Contributions are Use of stress and structural accuracy effective and appropriate initiation and normally relevant, intonation is sufficiently but some impeding appropriate response generally coherent and of an adequate for most errors are although range maintained throughout appropriate length but utterances to be acceptable. and accuracy are the discourse although there may be occasional comprehensible.
+Individual sounds impeding errors occasional lapses. effectively.
+Hesitation is are generally articulated present. minimal and the norms of clearly. ' turn-taking are generally , applied.
+3.5 More features of ban d 4 than 3 • 3 Reasonable level of Lexis is mostly Sufficient and Contributions are Use of stress and structural accuracy effective and appropriate initiation and normally relevant, intonation is sufficiently but some impeding appropriate response generally coherent and of an adequate for most errors are although range maintained throughout appropriate length but utterances to be acceptable. and accuracy are the discourse although there may be occasional comprehensible.
 Some restricted at there may be some irrelevancies and lack of intrusive L1 sounds may times. undue hesitation.
 Turn- coherence. cause difficulties for the taking norms may not listener. always be observed.
-2.5 More features of ban 1 2 Frequent basic Lexis is limited in Contributions limited and Discourse is not Inadequacies in all areas of errors and a limited terms of range the patience of the developed adequately pronunciation put command of and accuracy and listener may be strained and may be incoherent considerable strain on the structure leading to may be by frequent hesitations. and irrelevant at times. listener. misunderstandings. inappropriate for The norms of turn-taking the task. are rarely observed.
-1.5 More features of band 2 than 1 1 Serious structural Insufficient or Fails to initiate and/or Monosyllabic responses.
-Limited competence in al inaccuracy and lack inappropriate respond.
+2.5 More features of ban d 3 than 2 2 Frequent basic Lexis is limited in Contributions limited and Discourse is not Inadequacies in all areas of errors and a limited terms of range the patience of the developed adequately pronunciation put command of and accuracy and listener may be strained and may be incoherent considerable strain on the structure leading to may be by frequent hesitations. and irrelevant at times. listener. misunderstandings. inappropriate for The norms of turn-taking the task. are rarely observed.
+1.5 More features of ban d 2 than 1 · 1 Serious structural Insufficient or Fails to initiate and/or Monosyllabic responses.
+Limited competence in all inaccuracy and lack inappropriate respond.
 The interaction Performance lacks areas of pronunciation of control which lexis to deal with breaks down as a result relevance and coherence severely impedes obscure intended the task of persistent hesitation. throughout. comprehension. meaning. adequately.
 The norms of turn-taking are not observed.
-0.5 More features of ban 0 Too little speech to Too little speech Too little speech to assess Too little speech to assess Too little speech to assess assess effectively. to assess effectively. effectively. effectively.
-1 effectively.
-1 1 1
+0.5 More features of ban d 1 than 0 · 0 Too little speech to Too little speech Too little speech to assess Too little speech to assess Too little speech to assess I I . - 66 40 1. · - 66 41 1 effectively. assess effectively. to assess effectively. effectively. effectively.